GOP Risks Shutdown to Stop Non-Citizen Voting—Will Trump Get His Way?

 In the coming days, all eyes will be on Capitol Hill as the GOP navigates this critical juncture.
 Whether the SAVE Act will be included in the spending bill—and whether Republicans are willing to risk a shutdown to make it happen—remains to be seen.
 What is clear, however, is that the stakes could not be higher for the GOP, Trump, and the future of American elections.

-One thought on “GOP Risks Shutdown to Stop Non-Citizen Voting—Will Trump Get His Way?
+2 thoughts on “GOP Risks Shutdown to Stop Non-Citizen Voting—Will Trump Get His Way?